jayo-exe/JayoOBSPlugin/README.md

 | Stop Streaming        | `_xjo_stopstream`      | set to 1 to stop streaming                               | `1`                          |

 #### Status Parameters
-There are the Status Parameters that will automatically get set in response to certain things happening in OBS:
+These are the Status Parameters that will automatically get set in response to certain things happening in OBS:

 | Title                  | Paramter Name       | Description of Value                                         | Example Value   |
 |------------------------|---------------------|--------------------------------------------------------------|-----------------|